All postsYouth Development

 When people say “give soccer back to the kids,” they’re not just talking about the kid who’s going to play D1.
 They’re talking about the U10 who still passes with the wrong foot.
 The U13 who got moved down a team and thinks she’s done with soccer.
 The kid whose parents are quietly wondering if $3,000 a year is worth it.

-When kids see themselves getting better, they stay.
-When parents see it, they stay.
+When kids know what to work on next and can feel themselves closing the gap, they stay.
+When parents can see that loop running, they stay.
 When families stay, clubs thrive.

 What this looks like in practice